 Building activity means:

-Example: Matt and Lilly bought a vacant lot and wanted to build their own housing unit.
-They had only cleared their lot of stumps and rocks and were ready to lay the foundation, before they had to sell since they did not have enough funds to finish building the housing unit.
+Example: Matt and Lilly acquired a vacant lot and wanted to build their own housing unit.
+They had only cleared their lot of stumps and rocks and were ready to lay the foundation, before they had to dispose since they did not have enough funds to finish building the housing unit.
 Since Matt and Lilly had completed clearing the site, they engaged in a building activity and are exempt from the BC home flipping tax.

 Any renovation, addition, construction, or placement of the housing unit must be in accordance with a bylaw of a local government with jurisdiction over the property or a British Columbia Building Code established under the Building Act.

-If there is an additional housing unit added to either an existing housing unit (in other words, a basement suite) or constructed or placed on the residential property with an existing housing unit, the property will be exempt from the BC home flipping tax.
+If there is an additional housing unit added to either an existing housing unit (in other words, a basement suite) or constructed or placed on the residential property with an existing housing unit, the taxable property will be exempt from the BC home flipping tax.